ayo6706/expressjs-typescript-ddd-practice/README.md

 # node-typescript

-This system allows you to save your tasks
+This system allows you to save your tasks using a simple DDD (Domain Design Driven) methodology

+## to setup
+npm install

+## to run locally
+npm run dev

+## to run tests
+npm run test

 ## fields
 - title